speechly/start/README.md

 ### Next Steps

-After you've gotten yourself started with the code in this repo you can check out [the grocery repository](https://github.com/speecly/grocery) for a more complete example using the Speechgrinder API.
+After you've gotten yourself started with the code in this repo you can check out [the grocery repository](https://github.com/speechly/grocery) for a more complete example using the Speechly API.

 You can read more about Speechly at [our website](https://www.speechly.com/).